AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 ![](../images/tutorials/relationship/relationship-field-apply.png)

-The updated "[!UICONTROL loyaltyRelationship]" field appears in the canvas.
+The updated "[!UICONTROL favoriteHotel]" field appears in the canvas.
 Click **[!UICONTROL Save]** to finalize your changes to the schema.

 ![](../images/tutorials/relationship/relationship-field-save.png)